 As its name in Estonian indicates, Kai Art Center is located on a dock, in a repurposed industrial building in North Tallinn’s Noblessner Quarter, known for its fascinating history and architecture.
 The ensemble of limestone and concrete buildings is full of historical associations: it was a secret submarine facility from tsarist Russian times, it is closely connected with the nephew of Alfred Nobel, and it’s now a home to contemporary culture.

 Kai Art Center is located directly on the water, in the Noblessner factory’s vessel systems department.
-The building, which is a national heritage site, was restored and renovated according to the vision of KAOS Architects, and will become an international art center in 2019.
-In the near future, contemporary art, virtual reality, restaurants, offices, apartments, and the port itself will all be integrated into a modern seaside urban space.
+The building, which is a national heritage site, was restored and renovated according to the vision of KAOS Architects and HGA, becoming an international art center in 2019.
+Contemporary art, virtual reality, restaurants, offices, apartments, and the port itself are all integrated into a modern seaside urban space.

 Nobel, who owned an outstanding Fabergé collection, loved art and sumptuous dinners.
 In 1888, Tsar Alexander III offered him Russian citizenship; Emanuel accepted.
 In fact, Emanuel is also to be thanked for the fact that Nobel Prizes have their current stature.
 After Alfred Nobel’s death, his heirs challenged his will, which left most of his estate to the Nobel Foundation for establishing the prizes.
 The disputes and negotiations lasted two years, but ultimately Emanuel managed to conclude an agreement that honored Alfred’s original intent.